Adaptive Contrastive Search: Uncertainty-Guided Decoding for Open-Ended Text Generation

 \section{Abstract}

-Decoding from the output distributions of large language models to produce high-quality text is a complex challenge in language modeling.
-Various approaches, such as beam search, sampling with temperature, $k-$sampling, nucleus $p-$sampling, typical decoding, contrastive decoding, and contrastive search, have been proposed to address this problem, aiming to improve coherence, diversity, as well as resemblance to human-generated text.
-In this study, we introduce adaptive contrastive search, a novel decoding strategy extending contrastive search by incorporating an adaptive degeneration penalty, guided by the estimated uncertainty of the model at each generation step.
-This strategy is designed to enhance both the creativity and diversity of the language modeling process while at the same time producing coherent and high-quality generated text output.
-Our findings indicate performance enhancement in both aspects, across different model architectures and datasets, underscoring the effectiveness of our method in text generation tasks.
-Our code base, datasets, and models are publicly available.
+Despite the remarkable capabilities of large language models, generating high-quality text remains a challenging task.
+Numerous decoding strategies—such as beam search, sampling with temperature, top‑$k$ sampling, nucleus (top‑$p$) sampling, typical decoding, contrastive decoding, and contrastive search—have been proposed to address these challenges by improving coherence, diversity, and resemblance to human-generated text.
+In this study, we introduce Adaptive Contrastive Search (ACS), a novel decoding strategy that extends contrastive search (CS) by incorporating an adaptive degeneration penalty informed by the model's estimated uncertainty at each generation step.
+ACS aims to enhance creativity and diversity while maintaining coherence to produce high-quality outputs.
+Extensive experiments across various model architectures, languages, and datasets demonstrate that our approach improves both creativity and coherence, underscoring its effectiveness in text-generation tasks.
+We release our code, datasets, and models to facilitate further research.